VRTRIX/UE4_SDK_VRTRIXDataGlove/ReadMe.txt

 Upload date：xxxx-xx-xx

 Inside this SDK
- Folders : VRTRIX
+ Folders :
            Plugin
-           plugin_test
+           UE4_DEMO_EXE
+		   UE4_DEMO_ProjectFile

  PDF File:
            Device_Setup
            UE4_Developer_Manual
 Note:
-VRTRIX contains all the UE4 resource we provide for you to make it easier to develop UE4 apps on our gloves.
+Plugin contains the base component you need to have for UE4 developing on our gloves.
-Plugin contains the base component you need to have for UE4 developing on our gloves. plugin_test contains an example shows how to use our resource and Plguin.
+UE4_DEMO_ProjectFile contains an example project shows how to use our resource and Plguin.
+UE4_DEMO_EXE is the packaged version our demo project.

 Device_Setup need to be read by both User and Developer.
 UE4_Developer_Manual containes some key instruction for UE4 developer.